 Understanding how electricity is used can help prioritize opportunities to reduce it.
-For example this chart shows that defrosting a freezer has limited potential, while switching to low energy light bulbs or limiting air-con use will have greater potential.
+For example this chart shows that defrosting a freezer has limited potential.
+Switching to low energy light bulbs or limiting air-con use will have greater potential to reduce electricity use.

 Whether your home uses 2,000 or 10,000 kWh a year there will be simple ways you can save electricity in your home.
-Understanding how we use electricity is a good starting point for taking control of our own use of electricity at home.
+Understanding how we use electricity is a good starting point for taking control of our own use of electricity.